TheDiamondStudio/thediamondstudio.github.io/README.md

 <br>
 The version also has 5 sound categories unlike the other versions where 4 are present, the categories consist of Instruments, Percussions, Effects, Chorus, and Voices, only having 8 sounds in total.
 This version unlocked the bonuses when you have used a certain total number of beatboxers on the screen, unlike the others where you would need a certain combination of sounds onscreen.</p>

-<iframe width="510" height="287" src="https://www.youtube.com/embed/LehokruOzhY" title="Incredibox The Original on Mobiles 2 0 IS OUT!
+<iframe class="w-full aspect-video" height="287" src="https://www.youtube.com/embed/LehokruOzhY" title="Incredibox The Original on Mobiles 2 0 IS OUT!
 LINK IN DESC" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### 🎮| Ladybox (Incredibox Lady Gaga Edition)
 (In Development)